 Holiday cookie season has begun!
 We rounded up 25 of our favorites, so you can be ready for all the cookie swaps and parties headed your way.
 They also make thoughtful, delicious homemade gifts.

 Two dozen seems like a good number.
 But why not even more?
-You’ll find 25 Christmas cookies from Edible magazines across the U.S. and Canada here—from traditional favorites such as gingerbread cookies that double as ornaments and classic cut-out sugar cookies (roll them out with sugar instead of flour to keep them as tender as possible) to twists on holiday favorites such as these red velvet crinkle cookies, which are even more holiday-like with their stunning red color and snowy white coat and new traditions such as ma’amoul, a traditional sweet from the Middle East filled with dates and walnuts that are served differently by people from different religious background and worthy of a place on any cookie plate.
+You’ll find 25 Christmas cookies from Edible magazines across the U.S. and Canada here—from traditional favorites such as classic cut-out sugar cookies (roll them out with sugar instead of flour to keep them as tender as possible) to twists on holiday favorites such as these red velvet crinkle cookies, which are even more holiday-like with their stunning red color and snowy white coat and new traditions such as ma’amoul, a traditional sweet from the Middle East filled with dates and walnuts that are served differently by people from different religious background and worthy of a place on any cookie plate.

 Classic cut sugar cookies get a bit of a spicy edge with these sparkly holiday cookies.
 A bit of food coloring gives pinwheel cookies a holiday edge.
 Mix up that tradition more with cocoa powder and crushed pistachios in these chocolate-pistachio butter cookies that take well to being rolled and cut into holiday shapes.